Building from sources

 version of the documentation at

-Building on any operating system is easiest using the Pyodide Docker image.
+Building Pyodide is easiest using the Pyodide Docker image.
 This approach works with any native operating system as long as Docker is installed.
 You can also build on your native Linux OS if the correct build prerequisites are installed.
 Building on MacOS is possible, but there are known issues as of version 0.18 that you will need to work around.
-It is not possible to build on Windows, but you can use WSL2 to create a Linux build environment.
+It is not possible to build on Windows, but you can use Windows Subsystem for Linux to create a Linux build environment.

 We provide a Debian-based Docker image